ArcShellThe world's foremost Bash automation platform. Start building today.

 Build dynamic menus and sub-menus easily using our menus module.
 Sophisticated menus can often be built using 10-20 lines of code.
 Menus are a great way to build simple interfaces and make your solutions more usable.

-#11 Instrument scripts with standardized logging, debugging, counters, and timers.
+#12 Instrument scripts with standardized logging, debugging, timers, and counters (see above).

 Monitoring the operational success of scripts requires instrumentation.
 It’s a form of documentation and it needs to be easy to implement.
 Most of the tools I build have debug, logging, timers, and counters.
 There is a module within ArcShell for each of these requirements.

-Most of the documentation for ArcShell, found here, is generated automatically using the documentation engine from source.
+ArcShell contains a documentation parsing engine.
+We create our documentation, found here, using it.
 ArcShell provides a simple way to embed documentation into code.
 This makes it easy to maintain documentation as you make changes to the code.